-Course code PE/CE/21 -T

-Category Program 1 Program Elective Course

-Course title Project P Project Planning & Management

-L Т Credits

-Scheme and credits 3 3 0 3.0

-Course Assessment Internal Examin ation (30 marks):

-Methods Three be corr of the Class marks minor te iducted. two min Perform) ests each o The avera nor examir ance will of 20 marks including third minor in open book mode will age of the highest marks obtained by a student in the any nations will be considered. be measured through percentage of lectures attended (04 will have weightage of 06 marks

-End sem ester ex amination n (70 marks):

-comp type c carry • A can ulsory an questions equal ma didate is nd based o s.
-Two que arks. s required e set by the examiner.
-Question number one will be on the entire syllabus.
-It will contain seven short answers estions are to be set from each unit.
-All questions will to attempt 05 questions in all, one compulsory and as selecting one from each of the four units.
+Course code PE/CE/75-T Category Program Elective Course Course title Project Planning & Management L T Credits Scheme and credits 3 - 3.0 Course Assessment Internal Examination (30 marks): Methods • Three minor tests each of 20 marks including third minor in open book mode will be conducted.
+The average of the highest marks obtained by a student in the any of the two minor examinations will be considered. • Class Performance will be measured through percentage of lectures attended (04 marks) • Assignments, quiz etc. will have weightage of 06 marks End semester examination (70 marks): • Nine questions are to be set by the examiner.
+Question number one will be compulsory and based on the entire syllabus.
+It will contain seven short answers type questions.
+Two questions are to be set from each unit.
+All questions will carry equal marks. • A candidate is required to attempt 05 questions in all, one compulsory and remaining four questions selecting one from each of the four units.

-Sr. No Course outcomes At the end of the course students will be able to: RBT[] Level CO1.
+Sr. No Course outcomes At the end of the course students will be able to: RBT [] Level CO1.
 Identify the type of types of contract L3 (Applying) CO2.
 Analyze a project life cycle, and can map each stage in the cycle.
 L4(Analyzing) CO3.
 Estimate the time needed to successfully complete a project.
 L6 (Creating) CO4.
 Develop a project scope while considering factors such as customer L6 (Creating) requirements and internal/external goals.